reimerb13/NFL-Super-Bowl-Analysis/README.md

 # Florida Super Bowls

 There have been a total of 17 Super Bowls held in the state of Florida.
 The summary statistics show that Super Bowl winning teams have scored an average under 29 points (28.76 exactly), with a maximum of 49 points and a minimum of 16 points.
 Super Bowl losing teams have scored an average under 17 points (16.76 exactly), with a maximum of 31 points and a minimum of 7 points.
-After looking at summary statistics, the numbers of
+After looking at summary statistics, graphical displays of the number of Super Bowl winning and losing teams were created.

 <img width="713" alt="image" src="https://github.com/reimerb13/NFL-Super-Bowl-Analysis/assets/79723505/c167e94c-99bb-4af3-972b-55dd7742e682">